 - EBIT can be measured by reducing the operating expenses from revenue or by adding interests and taxes to net income.
 Net income, on the other hand, is calculated by subtracting revenue from the overall cost of doing the business.

-- With EBIT, it is very tough to take an important decision just by depending on it because even though it shows the profitability of the company, it doesn’t take the big picture into account.
-For example, it doesn’t calculate using the whole of non-operating income and it also doesn’t include taxes or interests.
-Net income is different in this scenario because it uses the whole income generated by the company and it also takes all the expenses into account while doing the calculation and hence it can be used to make some important decisions.
+- With EBIT, it is very tough to make an important decision just by depending on it because even though it shows the profitability of the company, it doesn’t take the big picture into account.
+For example, it doesn’t calculate using the whole of non-operating income, and it also doesn’t include taxes or interests.
+Net income is different in this scenario because it uses the whole income generated by the company, and it also takes all the expenses into account while doing the calculation.
+Hence, it can be used to make some important decisions.

 So, what are the major differences between EBIT and net income?

 EBIT vs. Net Income Head to Head Differences

 Let’s have a look at the head to head differences between EBIT vs. Net Income–